 Casting is open to all full-time degree-seeking Mason students, regardless of major, with a minimum cumulative GPA of 2.5.
 Students audition for all shows to be produced in the semester in one session.
 Auditions for productions will be held during the first week of classes each semester.
 Contact the Theater office for more information.

 The School of Theater and the Mason Players strive to practice a casting policy of inclusion, regardless of gender identity, ethnicity, cultural heritage, or personal preference.

 For a full description of each show, including all performance dates, times and locations, please visit the Performance Calendar online or look at the current Season Brochure.

-Announcing Unified Auditions for Spring 2019
+Unified Auditions for Fall 2019

 Looking for special skills in stage combat.